OliverUv/Configuration-files/vim-suggestions.rst

   that many other plugins (and sub-plugins) can use to let you display and execute actions on arbitrary information.
 I mostly use it to:

-  1 Go between files in the directory
+  1. Go between files in the directory

-  2 Go between recently used files
+  2. Go between recently used files

-  3 Grep through files in projects
+  3. Grep through files in projects

-  4 Set vim's current working directory
+  4. Set vim's current working directory

-  5 Go between functions and classes defined in the current file
+  5. Go between functions and classes defined in the current file

-  6 Choose and paste previously deleted/yanked text.
+  6. Choose and paste previously deleted/yanked text.

-  7 Go between previously opened files.
+  7. Open hidden buffers.

   CtrlP is a competitor to unite.vim.
 It should be easier to set up, but is not as configurable.